AliHaider332/Development-journey/README.md

 - Clean, readable structure
 - Simple formatting using HTML

-This is a great starting point for anyone wanting to create a digital resume.

 ---

 ### 🛒 2.
 Daraz Homepage Clone

 This is a clone of the Daraz homepage designed to improve my layout and styling skills.